tibmeister/ShellShock-Patch/README.md

 To test and see if you have this vulnerability, from a BASH shell, simply run the following command:

 env x='() { :;}; echo vulnerable' bash -c 'echo ShellShock test'

+If you are vulnerable, you will see the word "vulnerable" on the line above "ShellShock test".
+If you are good, then you will see something like:

+bash: warning: x: ignoring function definition attempt
+bash: error importing function definition for `x'

+If you see the latter, you are good to go for this nasty little bugger, before the worms start flying!